-12. Borrowings
+13. Borrowings

-The Credit Union has available an operating line of credit and a term loan agreement to a maximum borrowing position of \$1,500,000 (2019 - \$1,500,000) with Central 1.
+The Credit Union has available an operating line of credit and a term loan agreement to a maximum borrowing position of \$1,400,000 (2021 - \$1,400,000) with Central 1.
 Borrowings are secured by an assignment, hypothecation, charge and pledge of all book debts and accounts to Central 1 and bear an annual interest rate based on the Chartered Banks overnight funds rate, with no fixed repayment dates.
+As at December 31, 2022, the Credit Union has not utilized this facility.

-13. Equity shares
+14. Equity shares